 A fielding restriction area shall be marked as follows.
 Two semi-circles shall be drawn on the field of play.
 The semi-circles shall have as their centre the middle stump at either end of the pitch.
 The radius of each of the semi-circles shall be 30 yards (27.43 metres).
 The semi-circles shall be linked by two parallel straight lines drawn on the field.
 The fielding restriction areas should be marked by continuous painted white lines or ‘dots’ at 5 yard (4.57 metres) intervals, each ‘dot’ to be covered with a white plastic disc.
 At the moment of delivery no more than five players maybe outside the fielding restriction area.
 In the event of any contravention of this rule, the square-leg umpire shall call and signal 'no-ball'.
 The umpire shall inform the bowler or the fielding captain of the reason for the 'no-ball' before the bowler commences his run up for the next delivery.
 If the umpire fails to inform the bowler or captain and calls 'no-ball' for the same offence from the next ball bowled in the same over the ball shall be considered void and will not be recorded.

 In the event of the scores being level, then the team which lost the fewer wickets will qualify for the next round.
 If both teams have lost the same number of wickets then the team which lost the toss will qualify for the next round.

 No player may play for more than one team in the Knock Out Cup in the same season.
 A team including an ineligible player will be disqualified.

-The draw and dates for each round are as shown in the League Handbook.
+The draw and dates for each round are as shown on play cricket.
 All matches must be completed by the date specified for each round.